Percona-Lab/percona-docstreamer/readme.md

 **cdc_resume_timestamp:** This is the single source of truth.
 It stores the timestamp of the global $\mathbf{T_0}$ (for a fresh run) or the last successfully processed event (during CDC).

-**Resume Logic:** On startup, if this document exists, the tool skips Discovery and Full Load and immediately resumes the Change Stream from the stored timestamp.
+**Resume Logic:** On startup, if this document exists, the tool assumes a Full Load was previously completed.
+It skips Discovery and Full Load and immediately resumes the Change Stream from the stored timestamp.
+If this document does NOT exist (e.g. partial run crash), the tool cleans up all stale metadata and restarts the Full Load from scratch.

 ## Data Migration Strategy